daviscook477/objective-fire/README.md

 # objective-fire
-This library allows for the data in a firebase to be represented with objects
+Objective Fire is a library used to represent data in a firebase in an object oriented manner.

+Dependencies:
+  - AngularJS
+  - Firebase
+  - Angularfire

-TODO: write readme
+TODO: write important documentaion here